daltskin/SmartThingsNet/docs/RoomsApi.md

 <a name="deleteroom"></a>
 # **DeleteRoom**
-> Object DeleteRoom (string authorization, string locationId, string roomId)
+> Object DeleteRoom (string locationId, string roomId)

 Delete a Room.